top of page

 8. Design by Room

 This is the star of the show.
-Break down your design concepts room by room with renderings, elevations, floor plans, color schemes, furnishings, and material selections.
+Break down your design concepts room by room.
+Use renderings, elevations, floor plans, color schemes, furnishings, and material selections.
 Be as visual as possible—clients love to see the space.

 Use consistent formatting and labeling throughout to keep everything clean and legible.
 Under each board or layout, include a brief narrative explaining: